cuongbk/Remote-SMS/README.md

 2. Install AndroidServer.apk to smartphone and Setup.exe to PC
 3. Run Remote SMS on Smartphone and Client PC on PC
 4. Enter the IP Address on Client PC by IP on Remote SMS's interface on Smartphone
-5. Enter the No. Phone(+84....) to No. Phone TextBox and Message to message's textbox
+5. Enter the No. Phone(+84....) to No. Phone textbox and Message to message's textbox
 6. Click or press Enter button to send SMS
+7. ....